Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/DOCUMENT-AUTHORIZATION.md

 DMS will keep the EducationOrganization hierarchy information from the backend into an EducationOrganizationHierarchy cache, which will be shaped for easy lookup.
 It will be a dictionary mapping a single EducationOrganization to a list of it and all of its descendants.
-For example, if EducationOrganization
-#1 was a SEA, #10 and #11 LEAs, and #100 and #110 Schools, the cache might look something like this:
+For example, if we had an EducationOrganization hierarchy where #1 was a SEA, #10 and #11 were LEAs, and #100 and #110 were Schools, the cache might look something like this:

 ```json
 {